What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition platform update 12 (November 2017)

 - Configure the B2B invitation service settings in Finance and Operations.

-For more information, see Export B2B users to Azure AD.
+For more information, see Export business-to-business (B2B) users to Azure Active Directory.

 Personalizations can easily be shared with one or more roles in your organization